Understanding Your Basic Metabolic Panel (BMP)

-The basic metabolic panel — usually shortened to BMP — is a group of eight blood tests that measure key chemicals controlling kidney function, fluid and electrolyte balance, and blood sugar.
+The basic metabolic panel (usually shortened to BMP) is a group of eight blood tests that measure key chemicals controlling kidney function, fluid and electrolyte balance, and blood sugar.
 It is one of the most commonly ordered blood test panels in medicine and is a routine part of evaluating people who are unwell, monitoring people with chronic conditions, and screening healthy adults during check-ups.

 The BMP gives doctors a quick snapshot of how the kidneys are filtering waste, how the body is balancing salts and fluids, and how blood sugar is being controlled.
 This article explains what each component measures, why the test is done, and what abnormal results may mean.

 The reference range that applies to your result is the one printed on your laboratory report, not the typical ranges shown here.
 Reference ranges vary between laboratories based on the equipment used, the population tested, and individual factors such as age, sex, and pregnancy status.
-Always compare your result to the reference range printed on your own report, and discuss any abnormal result with your doctor.
+Always compare your result to the reference range printed on your own report, and discuss any abnormal (or unexpectedly normal) result with your doctor.

 What is a basic metabolic panel?